SonicGarden/copy-tuner-firebase-functions/README.md

 Create functions and fetch blurbs:

-When fetching directly from the s3 server:
+- When fetching directly from the s3 server

 1. Create functions in functions/index.js